cantaloupe-project/cantaloupe/README.md

 * `mvn exec:java -Dcantaloupe.config=...` will build the project and run in standalone mode, using the embedded Servlet container listening on the port(s) specified in `cantaloupe.properties`.
-* `mvn tomcat:run -Dcantaloupe.config=...` will build the project and run in Servlet mode, using a Tomcat container listening on port 8080.
-* `mvn package` will build a release WAR in the `target` folder, which can be run like any other.
+* `mvn clean package -DskipTests` will build a release WAR in the `target` folder, which can be run like any other.

 ### IDE